informalsystems/quint/doc/lang.md

 ```

 Note that we are using the syntax `{ name_1: value_1, ..., name_n: value_n }`
-for records, similar to Python and JavaScript, whereas we are using the syntax
+for records, similar to Python and JavaScript.
+We have removed the syntax for
-`[ name_1 in set_1, ..., name_k in set_k ]` for sets of records.
-We make these two
-kinds of expressions visually different, so the users do not confuse one
-with another by mistake.
-Moreover, as sets of records are used less often than
-records, typing a set of records requires a bit more effort.
+sets of records: (1) It often confuses beginners, (2) It can be expressed with
+`map` and a record constructor.
+Moreover, sets of records do not combine well
+with discriminated unions.

 *Mode:* Stateless, State.
 Other modes are not allowed.